-In February 2023, our board of directors approved an extension of the Repurchase Program originally approved by our board of directors in January 2016 to February 29, 2024.
-In April 2023 and July 2023, our board of directors approved \$1.0 billion and \$500.0 million increases in the authorized amount under the Repurchase Program, respectively, bringing the aggregate amount authorized to be repurchased to \$6.75 billion of our outstanding common stock through February 29, 2024.
+In January 2024, our board of directors approved a \$500.0 million increase in the authorized share repurchase amount under the Repurchase Program, bringing the aggregate amount authorized to be repurchased to \$7.25 billion of our outstanding common stock.
+In February 2024, our board of directors approved an extension of the Repurchase Program to February 28, 2025.
 Share repurchases may be made by us from time to time in privately negotiated transactions or in open-market transactions.
 The Repurchase Program does not require us to purchase a minimum number of shares, and may be suspended, modified or discontinued at any time without prior notice.